 №2: Getting rid of multitasking?

-This one is the most controversial out of all trends in project management 2020.
+This one is the most controversial out of all emerging trends in project management 2021.

 In all honesty, I cannot say that the project manager position has certain defined functions that are followed by all companies.
 These functions vary a lot depending on the type of industry, company, and the type of project.
 Mostly, they consist of tasks that link the team with stakeholders and organize the workflow – and it’s already a lot.
 However, because of globalization, the number of these functions continues to grow.
 Project managers now work with QA’s, developers, designers, content makers, clients – practically everyone who is involved.
 Considering that in modern market realities every company has to offer more of everything to remain competitive, project managers have to do numerous tasks at the same time.